AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/best-practices.md

 - When declaring and validating rules, always start with `action` type `log` to ensure that the rule is not blocking legitimate traffic.
 - For certain rules, the transition from `log` to `block` should be purely based on analysis of sufficient site traffic.
 - Introduce rules incrementally, and consider involving your testing teams (QA, performance, penetration testing) in the process.
-- Analyze the impact of rules regularly using the [dashboard tooling](https://github.com/adobe/AEMCS-CDN-Log-Analysis-ELK-Tool).
+- Analyze the impact of rules regularly using the [dashboard tooling](https://github.com/adobe/AEMCS-CDN-Log-Analysis-Tooling).
 Depending on your site's traffic volume, the analysis can be done daily, weekly, or monthly.
 - To block malicious traffic that you may be aware of after the analysis, add any additional rules.
 For example, certain IPs that have been attacking your site.
 - Rule creation, deployment, and analysis should be an ongoing, iterative process.
 It is not a one-time activity.

 ## Best practices for traffic filter rules

 Enable the traffic filter rules below for your AEM project.
-However the desired values for `rateLimit` and `clientCountry` properties must be determined in collaboration with your security team.
+However, the desired values for `rateLimit` and `clientCountry` properties must be determined in collaboration with your security team.

 ```yaml
 kind: CDN